micmejia/bible-dump/AMPC/Mark/Mark 14.md

-And while He was in Bethany, [a guest] in the house of Simon the leper, as He was reclining [at table], a woman came with an alabaster jar of ointment ([^a]perfume) of pure nard, very costly _and_ precious; and she broke the jar and poured [the perfume] over His head.
+And while He was in Bethany, [a guest] in the house of Simon the leper, as He was reclining [at table], a woman came with an alabaster jar of ointment (perfume) of pure nard, very costly _and_ precious; and she broke the jar and poured [the perfume] over His head.